 With flexibility to accommodate up to 62 differing wall panels at one time and with the aid of a 600-channel data acquisition system, researchers at BCIT are poised to conduct state-of-the-art research in building envelope performance.

 We currently have a rudimentary test chamber for air tightness and water penetration testing of window and wall assemblies.
 This facility has been frequently used by Architectural and Building Technology and Architectural Science degree students for their term projects.
 A mid-scale chamber with more sophisticated functions in evaluating water penetration, air leakage, and weathering is under development.
 This facility will have the flexibility to perform industry standard tests for quality assurance as well as special purpose tests to support research activities.

 The Environmental Chamber is a multi-purpose testing facility to evaluate the performance of full-scale building envelope systems under controlled environmental conditions.
-The facility was donated by Concordia University, and we are in the process of assembling it.
+The design and manufacturing of the facility had been completed, and it is currently being assembled.

 Field Studies Equipment

 Field studies are essential to evaluate the real operating conditions of buildings, and to validate and calibrate models and experiments.
 Field studies help answer questions such as the following: